SulivanDotEu/SimpleCmsBundle/README.md

 Installation
 ------------

+test

-- add to your projet : `git submodule add https://github.com/SulivanDotEu/SimpleCmsBundle.git src/Walva/SimpleCmsBundle`
+* add to your projet : `git submodule add https://github.com/SulivanDotEu/SimpleCmsBundle.git src/Walva/SimpleCmsBundle`
-- add it to your appkernel : `new Walva\SimpleCmsBundle\WalvaSimpleCmsBundle()`
+* add it to your appkernel : `new Walva\SimpleCmsBundle\WalvaSimpleCmsBundle()`
--
+*